ChorusOne/opus-pool-sdk/book/guide/7-transaction-history.md

 ## Overview

-Tracking the transaction history of your vaults is important for accountability and understanding users staking, unstaking, minting and other activities.
-With the OPUS Pool SDK, you can fetch detailed transaction history, which includes up to 1000 transactions associated with a given vault.
+Tracking the transaction history of your vaults is important for accountability and to understand user staking, unstaking, minting, and other activities.
+With the OPUS Pool SDK, you can fetch detailed transaction history which includes up to 1,000 transactions associated with a given vault.

 This section will guide you through fetching and displaying this transaction history.

 ## Initializing the Pool and Fetching Transaction History

 To start, we need to initialize the `OpusPool` in the same manner as we did previously.
 Then, we’ll use the `getTransactionsHistory` method provided by the SDK to retrieve the transaction history.

 The relevant code and more detailed explanations can be found [here][get-transactions-history-usage].

 **Here’s how you can write the code snippet for this process:**